ErikBoesen/erikboesen.github.io/resume.md

 - Researching Convolutional Neural Networking for IB Extended Essay

 ### Awards & Accomplishments
+- FIRST Dean's List winner in 2018: chosen as one of FIRST Robotics Competition's top students
 - Winner of US Congressional App Challenge 2017 for [Opinr](http://opinr.me)
 - Worked with VA General Assembly to pass HB1111, a bill organizing a STEAM Education Fund for technology education programs at underserved high schools
 - Created robot driving dashboard which won FIRST Robotics Innovation in Control Award (2016, 2016, 2017)